Summertime is here and the living is easy, right? Or is it actually more difficult?

 Our parenting goal is to raise ‘strong’ adults.
 Strong faith, meaningful relationships, and fun adventure are priorities in our family.
 Our summer break is strategically planned around these areas.

 Summer camp is a great way for kids to build their faith, grit and independence.
 Our kids go to Kanakuk in Branson, Missouri because it is a perfect fit for our family values and goals.
 We want to balance our summer time with fun and adventure, both together and apart.
+There are summer camps that specialise in certain activities, for example there are loads of different sports camps if your children just love being active.
+One that springs to mind is a basketball sports camp that lots of my mom friends rave about, you can read an article here that tells you more about it if you’re looking for something that’s going to wear your kids out a little!

 What have you planned this summer to further your parenting goals?